zacharysiegel/shop/README.md

 ### Environment variables

 Environment variables are specified in `.env`.
 If you need to add an environment variable, add it to both `.env` and `.env.template`.
 If the value is secret, still add the variable declaration to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)

+### Secrets

+The `crypt` application/library manages nearly all secrets within the application.
+The ciphertext for application secrets (e.g. the eBay client secret) are stored within `crypt`.
+The secrets can be manually decrypted using the CLI provided by `crypt`.
+They are decrypted within the other applications via the `MASTER_SECRET` environment variable.

+You must be given the master secret and save it into your local `.env` file (not committed to Git) before you can run the server properly.